Understanding Android Management with Intune | Android Enterprise

 • Distribution of business applications through Google Play

-• Setting factory reset protection (FRP) to ensure devices remain managed and can be recovered when employees leave.
+• Setting factory reset protection (FRP) ensures devices remain managed and can be recovered when employees leave.

 • Secure reset of device passwords on encrypted devices.